Rose (Doctor Who episode): Writing and filming

-The production team sought to film the Cardiff scenes in secrecy, but the day before they began the Cardiff Council issued a press release naming the streets where they would be filming.
+The production team sought to film the Cardiff scenes in secrecy, but the day before they began, the Cardiff Council issued a press release naming the streets where they would be filming.

 Studio filming principally took place in August and September in the Newport warehouse Unit Q2.
-The lift movement was recorded at Broadcasting House, Cardiff on 11 September.
+The lift movement was recorded at Broadcasting House, Cardiff, on 11 September.

-Special effects producer Mike Tucker was reminded of the James Bond film The Man with the Golden Gun when reading the scene in which the Nestene's lair is blown up, and sought to display it as a major effect.
+Special effects producer Mike Tucker was reminded of the James Bond film The Man with the Golden Gun when reading the scene in which the Nestene Consciousness's lair is blown up, and sought to display it as a major effect.
 The production team built a one-sixth scale model of the paper mill where the explosions were filmed.
 Tucker did a model explosion for the destruction of Henrik's as well, although that was only for the roof; the rest was done by CGI.
 The production team considered doing the explosion practically, but that would have been too expensive.
 Model work was filmed on 16mm film at the BBC Model Unit on Kendal Avenue in London from 15 to 16 September.

-When the episode underran, Euros Lyn directed additional material set outside Rose's estate during the second production block, this time recorded in Gabalfa, Cardiff on 18 October.
+When the episode underran, Euros Lyn directed additional material set outside Rose's estate during the second production block, this time recorded in Gabalfa, Cardiff, on 18 October.
 On 10 November, Lyn directed an insert shot of Jackie Tyler at HTV's Culverhouse Cross Studio 1 in Cardiff.

 In the original script, Rose's first experience of seeing the TARDIS interior was shared with the audience.
 Director Keith Boak, however, wanted her to exit and run around the TARDIS before entering again, at which point the interior would be revealed to the audience.
 This change was eventually embraced by the executive producers.
-Davies remarked that he originally wanted to take Rose and the audience inside the TARDIS in all one shot, but this was not feasible with the budget.
+Davies remarked that he originally wanted to take Rose and the audience inside the TARDIS all in one shot, but this was not feasible with the budget.
 This effect would later be accomplished in the 2012 Christmas special, "The Snowmen".